 Even so, the Duméril's Boa is still collected for the international pet trade, albeit in much lower numbers than in the past.
 It's also used in reduces numbers for the leather trade and as food by Chinese communities.

-Although it faces no significant threats, it is affected by deforestation and human persecution.
+Although it faces no significant threats, it is affected by deforestation and also human persecution.
 But this is a very adaptable species and is still widespread throughout the south and southwest of Madagascar.

 The species current population trend is considered stable and they are also found in most of the protected areas within its range.
 These snakes are often killed on sight, by people since they are perceived as bringing bad luck and also a potential predator for domestic chickens.